LIVELIHOOD

 The Peter Project began in early 2013.
 We named it after St. Peter the Apostle, who was a fisherman before he was called to be a “fisher of men.”
 The project started as an initiative to provide motorized fishing boats to fisherman’s helpers who were earning only about P50 (a little over $1.00) a day, but had the potential to earn more if they had boats of their own.

 After super typhoon Haiyan devastated many parts of the Visayas on November 8, 2013, the project quickly expanded to help fishermen whose boats were destroyed by this disaster.
-For several typhoons after, we again reached out to fishermen in need.
-Most recently, we have helped some fishermen and fisherman’s helpers after Typhoon Odette.
+For several typhoons after, such as Typhoon Odette, we reached out to fishermen in need.
 Through the Peter Project, we were able to help many fishermen reclaim their source of income.
 We would not have been able to do this without generous donations from individuals, charity groups, local governments, and corporations.

 To this day, we continue to work closely with the fishermen in communities near us.
-We buy dried fish for community pantries and our food bank directly from them.
-Since we have eliminated the middleman, the fishermen earn more.
-They are our partners in the fight against the Covid 19 crisis.
-Their catch reaches far inland and is served on the tables of those supported by The Feeding Force Project.
+For instance, during the Covid 19 Pandemic, we bought dried fish for community pantries and our food bank directly from these communities.
+Since we have eliminated the middleman, the fishermen earned more than they would have had they gone through the usual channels.
+Their catch reached far inland and was served on the tables of those supported by The Feeding Force Project.
+We are grateful to these fishermen for having been our partners in the fight against the Covid 19 crisis.

 Email [email protected] for more information about this project.